Milan Mazurek

-Milan Mazurek (born 24 January 1994) is a Slovak MP for People's Party Our Slovakia (ĽSNS; Marian Kotleba's party).
+Milan Mazurek (born 24 January 1994) is a Slovak politician who serves for the Republic party (formerly People's Party Our Slovakia).
 In 2019, he was convicted of defamation of race based on his anti-Romani statements, and became the first Slovak parliamentarian to lose his seat because of a crime.
-However, he was reelected in the 2020 Slovak parliamentary election.
+However, Mazurek was re-elected in the 2020 Slovak parliamentary election.

-Early life
+Early life and education

-According to a former classmate of his, Mazurek smiled during a visit to Auschwitz concentration camp, and stated that the Jews invented the Holocaust.
+Mazurek was born in Kežmarok and attended Private High School in Poprad, majoring in Law and Business.
+According to his former classmate, he smiled during a visit to Auschwitz concentration camp, and stated that the Jews invented the Holocaust.

 Political career

 First term in parliament

 Mazurek worked as the deputy to Kotleba MP Andrej Medvecký, and took over his mandate after Medvecký's subsequent resignation (a week after the 2016 Slovak parliamentary election) for having been charged with a racist assault of a Dominican citizen.
-At this time Mazurek attracted media attention for shouting vulgar insults at an Arab family at an anti-Islam rally and for praising Adolf Hitler on social media.
+At this time, Mazurek attracted media attention for shouting vulgar insults at an Arab family at an anti-Islam rally and for praising Adolf Hitler on social media.
 He was investigated by prosecutors for other posts denying the Holocaust, which is a crime in Slovakia.

-In an October 2016 speech on Rádio Frontinus, Mazurek said "The Gypsy anti-socials have never done anything for the nation and never will," comparing children of Romani ethnicity to "animals in the zoo".
+In an October 2016 speech on Rádio Frontinus, Mazurek said "The Gypsy anti-socials have never done anything for the nation and never will", comparing children of Romani ethnicity to "animals in the zoo".

 Conviction and removal from office

 In 2018, the Specialised Criminal Court convicted him under Article § 423 of the Penal Code, which prohibits "defamation of the nation, race, and belief", and fined him 5,000 euros.
 Mazurek appealed to the Supreme Court of Slovakia, which ruled on the case in September 2019 and upheld the sentence, increasing the fine to 10,000 euros.
 He paid the fine, making him eligible to run in the 2020 election.

-Following the Supreme Court's verdict, former prime minister Robert Fico recorded a Facebook video in which he said, "Milan Mazurek said what almost the whole nation thinks and if you execute someone for truth, you make him a national hero".
-Fico is now being investigated for promoting racism. ĽSNS put up many billboards stating "Milan Mazurek, fired from parliament for expressing an opinion".
+Following the Supreme Court's verdict, former prime minister Robert Fico recorded a Facebook video in which he stated: "Milan Mazurek said what almost the whole nation thinks and if you execute someone for truth, you make him a national hero.
+Fico is now being investigated for promoting racism." ĽSNS put up many billboards stating "Milan Mazurek, fired from parliament for expressing an opinion".

 As a result of his conviction, Mazurek lost his seat in parliament in September 2019 due to the Constitution of Slovakia, becoming the first Slovak MP to lose his seat due to a crime.
-He was eligible for two months' severance pay and was immediately hired as a parliamentary secretary for ĽSNS, earning 2,700 euros per month.
-After he lost his seat in parliament he was replaced by Milan Špánik, who is an independent regional politician who won his seat with Kotleba support.
+He was eligible for two-month severance pay and immediately hired as a parliamentary secretary for People's Party Our Slovakia, earning 2,700 euros per month.
+After losing his seat in parliament, Mazurek was replaced by Milan Špánik, an independent regional politician who won his seat with Kotleba's support.